jgrandi7/COMP-383-Mini-Project/README.md

 ## Running the Script
 ```
-<YOUR DIRECTORY WHERE ALL THE NECESSARY FILES ARE> python3 run.py
+python3 <YOUR DIRECTORY WHERE ALL THE NECESSARY FILES ARE>/run.py
 ```